greymd/egzact/README.md

 ### takexr

-Print fields from last one to the one which matches the given regular expression.
+Print fields from last one to the one which matches given regular expression.

 ```sh
 $ echo QBY JCG FCM PAG TPX BQG UGB | ./takexr "^P.*$"